dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 ## Is it a progress bar?

-By looking at some of the popular libraries it might seems that this kind of UI element is called <i>Progress</i>.
-For example both [shadcn/ui](https://ui.shadcn.com/docs/components/base/progress) and [Bootstrap](https://getbootstrap.com/docs/4.0/components/progress/) has a Progress component and both appy a `role="progressbar"` to it.
+By looking at some of the popular libraries it might seem that this kind of UI element is called <i>Progress</i>.
+For example both [shadcn/ui](https://ui.shadcn.com/docs/components/base/progress) and [Bootstrap](https://getbootstrap.com/docs/4.0/components/progress/) have a Progress component and both apply a `role="progressbar"` to it.
 While it might be tempting to use these components, in reality a progressbar (or the HTML native counterpart, `<progress>`) is <b>the wrong element for the task</b>:

 <figure>